CMMC Compliance Audit Guide

-- Cyber Health Checks.
-A cyber health, or cyber resilience, check assesses the organization's overall security posture.
+- Cyber Health Checks: A cyber health, or cyber resilience, check assesses the organization's overall security posture.
 This check facilitates the implementation of the CMMC practices and processes..

-- Staff Awareness Checks.
-A staff awareness check is part of the cyber health check, but auditors usually assess the security training of an organization's staff with particular care.
+- Staff Awareness Checks: A staff awareness check is part of the cyber health check, but auditors usually assess the security training of an organization's staff with particular care.
 This type of audit becomes more common with higher maturity levels.

 How do I prepare for a CMMC audit?

-The basic steps of preparing for a CMMC audit include determining the maturity level your organization requires, assessing its current security posture and establishing a security roadmap for achieving the required maturity level.
+The basic steps of preparing for a CMMC audit include determining the maturity level your organization requires, assessing its current security posture, and establishing a security roadmap for achieving the required maturity level.

 Determine your organization’s CMMC required certification level

 For example, a DoD contractor that won't be working with Controlled Unclassified Information (CUI) may need to do very little to prepare for an audit, besides basic safeguarding practices.
-On the other hand, contractors that need to handle highly sensitive information may need to implement many additional security controls to achieve their required CMMC certification.
+On the other hand, contractors who handle highly sensitive information may need to implement many additional security controls to achieve their required CMMC certification.